-This measure has two aspects of reliability to consider: reliability of reporting the specific availability measure and reliability of the data collected.
+This measure has two aspects of reliability to consider: (1) reliability of reporting the specific availability measure and (2) reliability of the data collected.

 The first aspect, reliability of reporting the specific availability measure, has not been assessed.
-Reliability of reporting is expected to be high, as common threats to reliability identified by the National Quality Forum (specifically "ambiguous measure specifications" and "small case volume or sample size") are not expected to be concerns (NQF, 2011).
+Reliability of reporting is expected to be high, as common threats to reliability identified by the National Quality Forum (NQF)-specifically "ambiguous measure specifications" and "small case volume or sample size"-are not expected to be concerns with this measure (NQF, 2013).

 The second aspect is the reliability of the underlying CAHPS data.
 This measure is based on parents' responses to the CAHPS survey.
-CAHPS surveys have been extensively tested for reliability and have been consistently found to have high reliability (>0.70) (Dyer, Sorra, Smith, et al., 2012; Scholle, Vuong, Ding, et al., 2012).
+CAHPS surveys have been repeatedly tested for reliability and consistently found to have high reliability (>0.70) (Dyer, Sorra, Smith, et al., 2012; Scholle, Vuong, Ding, et al., 2012).
 There may be some concern over using a single-item question to assess the concept of availability.
 However, West and colleagues found that reliability of single-item measures is relatively unaffected compared with multiple-item measures of the same concept (West, Dyrbye, Satele, et al., 2012).
 Hays and colleagues hypothesized that this may be due to the narrowness of the concept being measured, which would be consistent with the current measure's conceptual focus (Hays, Reise, Calderon, 2012).
-As a consequence, we anticipate a high degree of reliability for this measure.